JustIndustrial/Asterisk-install/README.md

 -It will download and install Asterisk 18, including all dependencies

--Modify and copy the files neccessary for running Asterisk as a service
+-Modify and copy the files necessary for running Asterisk as a service

 -Add user and group: asterisk